Schools and Administrators

 a tailored back-to-school plan

 Labcorp can help schools design a back-to-school plan

 At-home collection kits:

-- Pixel by Labcorp®: Staff and students ages 18 and above request at-home collection kit using a short nasal swab (for detecting active COVID-19 infections).
+- Pixel by Labcorp®: Staff and students can request at-home collection kids.
+Kits are available for ages 2 and above and use a short nasal swab (for detecting active COVID-19 infections).

 - Labcorp home collection kits: At-home testing ordered by school physicians to assist with detecting active COVID-19 infections.